-The chief editor was already appointe, it was down to the head of actuality unit that they’ve now gotten.
-Of course, the very idea that the prime minister appoints ‘special men for a special mission’ – achieving personal control over news agents and its managers – is a task which reflects onto the importance – and maybe even obsession – with the news media.
-Netanyahu’s CEO, Filber, testified Koblentz, chairperson of the PBI, at the state comptroller’s report, has pressed the Kan corporate public media to replace its chief news executive, Shlomit Abraham-Globerzon, with one of four options – Elkabetz, Miro, Hason or Tene.
-He said most pressures came from Netanyahu’s men to change the CEO of the news authority.
-“We could close a deal in two minutes if you agree to that” said Filber to Koblentz.”
-Later on, they try to push another of Netanyahu’s man to the chief editor job – Menachem Horowitz.
-“I have offered Horowitz as a chief editor, approved by ‘the Boss’” Netanyahu of course, says Filber to Hefetz.
-The refusal of the IPB was one of the chief reasons why Netanyahu has acted to close down the IPB.
-As Filber was quoted: if he cannot control it, he can abolish it altogether.
-This pattern – of attempting to subjugate the managers of the news outlet and threaten with closing them down if they do not obey – was a recurrent pattern in Netanyahu’s quest to control the media.
+The chief editor, Elkabetz, had been already appointed, so it was now time to select someone to head the current affairs unit.
+The very idea that the prime minister was involved in appointing “special men for a special mission” – to achieve personal control over news agencies and their managers – illustrates Netanyahu’s obsession with the news media.
+According to Eldad Koblentz, CEO of the Israel Broadcasting Authority (IBA), Filber pressed the Kan public broadcasting corporation to replace its chief news executive, Shlomit Abraham-Globerzon, with one of four options – Elkabetz, Miro, Hason or Tene.
+Koblentz said the greatest pressure from Netanyahu’s men was to replace the CEO of the news authority.
+“We could close a deal in two minutes if you agree to that,” Filber told Koblentz.”
+Later, they lobbied for the appointment of another Netanyahu supporter for the chief editor’s job – Menachem Horowitz.
+“I suggested Horowitz as chief editor, approved by the boss,” Filber informed Hefetz, referring to Netanyahu, of course.
+The IBA’s resistance to these pressures was one of the chief reasons why Netanyahu worked to shut it down.
+Filber was quoted as saying, “If he [Netanyahu] cannot control it, he can abolish it altogether.”
+This pattern of attempting to intimidate the managers of the news outlets and threaten to close them if they didn’t obey was a recurring pattern in Netanyahu’s quest to control the media.

-Infiltrating home-journalists into the Public Media
+Infiltrating the Public Media with Pro-Bibi Journalists

-Netanyahu is holding a position which says that the journalists should be controlled and managed by the owners and chief editors.
-Yet getting involved in direct appointments of journalists, panelists and publicists, or dismantling possible appointments of those who fall out of his grace, is a crucial part of his endeavors.
+In Netanyahu’s view, journalists should be controlled and managed by the owners and chief editors.
+Still, a crucial part of his endeavors was focused on direct appointments of journalists, panelists, and publicists, or pushing out those critical of him.

 Journalists